krei-se/three.krei.se/README.md

 ![Klimadiagramm Chemnitz](https://krei.se/img/gitReadme/Klimadiagramm.png)

-Any time you come across a shape that maps time from left to right you should rotate the information 90 degrees to back and front.
+Any time you come across a shape that maps time from left to right or up and down you should rotate the information 90 degrees to back and front.

 This way any X and Y graph you visualize internally will use both hemispheres and stop you from going skewed, insane and f*ck up your eyes until you need glasses.